api

 }

-The response includes a Retry-After header indicating how many seconds to wait before retrying.
+the response includes a Retry-After header indicating how many seconds to wait:

 Text